Huawei logs $136 bn sales in 2020 despite US sanctions

 According to Huawei's annual report, its consumer division grew its revenue by 3.3 per cent last year.

-"Over the past year we've held strong in the face of adversity," said Ken Hu, Huawei's Rotating Chairman.
+"Over the past year we've held strong in the face of adversity," said Ken Hu, Huawei's Rotating Chairman in a statement on Wednesday.

 "We've kept innovating to create value for our customers, to help fight the pandemic, and to support both economic recovery and social progress around the world.
-We also took this opportunity to further enhance our operations, leading to a performance that was largely in line with forecast," Hu said in a statement.
+We also took this opportunity to further enhance our operations, leading to a performance that was largely in line with forecast," Hu added.

 In 2020, Huawei's carrier business continued to ensure the stable operations of more than 1,500 networks across more than 170 countries and regions, which helped support telework, online learning, and online shopping throughout Covid-19 lockdowns.